If you’re a fan of the alternative rock band, The Cure, then you should check out these 34 most interesting facts about the band!

-The Cure are an alternative rock band.
+The Cure is an alternative rock band.

-The current line-up includes; Robert Smith, Simon Gallup, Roger O’Donnell, Jason Cooper and Reeves Gabrels.
+The current line-up includes; Robert Smith, Simon Gallup, Roger O’Donnell, Jason Cooper, and Reeves Gabrels.

-The band originally started life as The Obelisk, with musicians and friends Robert Smith, Michael Dempsey, Lawrence Tolhurst, Marc Ceccagno and Alan Hill.
+The band originally started life as The Obelisk, with musicians and friends Robert Smith, Michael Dempsey, Lawrence Tolhurst, Marc Ceccagno, and Alan Hill.

 Ceccagno, Dempsey and Smith later left to form the band, Malice.

-Smith, Dempsey and newcomer Porl Thompson formed Easy Cure.
+Smith, Dempsey, and newcomer Porl Thompson formed Easy Cure.

-Easy Cure won a talent show and as a prize received a recording contract.
+Easy Cure won a talent show and, as a prize, received a recording contract.
 No tracks, however, were released.

 After Thompson left, Smith relabelled them The Cure.

-Their debut single ‘Killing an Arab’ received much controversy, even though it was based on novel The Stranger by Albert Camus.
+Their debut single ‘Killing an Arab’ received much controversy, even though it was based on the novel The Stranger by Albert Camus.

 Their debut album was Three Imaginary Boys in 1979.